silentmark/ai-actors/README.md

 You will need API Key from Open-AI https://platform.openai.com/api-keys

 to return correct format.
-Below is a sample System Prompt for WFRP in English and Polish:
+Below is a sample System Prompt for WFRP in English, Polish and French (thanks LeRatierBretonnien):

 ```
 You are a helpful and creative assistant to the Game Master in 4th Edition Warhammer Fantasy RPG.
 You help by providing descriptions and basic characteristics for NPCs, description of places, stories and adventures.
 Use the lore and history of Warhammer Fantasy World and be inspired by other fantasy literature or movies.
 Use an artistic style based on novels and stories.
 Do not use calculations and bullet points.